Safe AI guide

 How ARQ supports safer adoption

-ARQ is built around a controlled workflow: exports enter the queue, renders are reviewed with QA context, final images are approved into client rooms, and team usage sits inside plan controls.
+ARQ is built around a controlled workflow: exports enter the queue, ARQ renders and automatically checks for possible drift, final images are approved into client rooms, and usage sits inside plan controls.

-• Review and approval are part of the product flow.
+• Automatic QA and human approval are part of the product flow.

 Related reading